HiddenHarmsHub/comparison-interface/docs/configuration.md

 1. The configuration file requires a specific format.
 Try to follow one of the examples supplied with this project to avoid unexpected problems.
 2. When running the **setup** command, the software validates the format of the configuration file.
 The messages will help you to find any problems with the file.
 3. Error **RuntimeError: Application unhealthy state.
 Please contact the website administrator.**.
 This means that the website configuration file was modified after the website setup was executed.
 To fix this problem, run the **Reset command**.

+## Requirements

+1. The images of the items being compared.
+    * These images must be at least 300x300 pixels.
+    * The file names of the images must be unique.
+    * Valid image formats: png, jpg or jpeg.
+1. Configure the language settings if not using English (see below for more guidance).
+1. Create your configuration file (see below for more guidance).
+1. (optional) Create and [publish](https://support.google.com/docs/answer/183965?hl=en&co=GENIE.Platform%3DDesktop) your own ethics agreement Google Document.
+1. (optional) Create and [publish](https://support.google.com/docs/answer/183965?hl=en&co=GENIE.Platform%3DDesktop) your own introduction Google Document.
+1. (optional) Create and [publish](https://support.google.com/docs/answer/183965?hl=en&co=GENIE.Platform%3DDesktop) your own site policies Google Document.

+## Steps

+1. Replace the contents of the folder ***static/images*** with your own images.
+1. Copy the ***example.flask.py*** in the ***comparison_interface/configuration*** directory to ***flask.py***, change the secret key and any other settings you want to change.
+1. Copy your configuration file (of files if using a csv file for the comparison configuration)to the folder ***examples/*** or another location within the comparison_interface directory.
+1. Open a terminal and run these commands.

+    ```bash
+    flask --debug setup [path_to_configuration_file_or_directory_if_using_a_csv_file]
+    flask --debug run --port=5001
+    ```

+1. Navigate in you preferred browser to <http://127.0.0.1:5001>